cobianzo/coco-visualtransition/README.md

 TODO
 ===

-- Make it work with group sections (problems so far)
+- Make it work with group sections (problems so far, so i've restricted to make it work only with <div>)
-- Fix small warnings from Plugin check.
 - performance with masks is low.
-We can try to find alternatives using pseudoselectos to add two masks effects.
+We can try to find alternatives using pseudoselectos (:before) to add two masks effects.
 - Add z-index 1 and see if it works.
-- Add option to change height in mobile
+- Add option to change height in mobile or disable the visual transition in mobile at least
 - add cache when creating inline css.
 If params are the same, result shoudl be the same.
 - localization
 - fix phpunit tests and add e2e tests.
-- create a nicer pattern with mask and semitransparency.
 - create option to validate the plugin with my server, so we can create the pro version of the plugin.
 - Eslint doesnt apply prettier formatting (ie, if a line doesnt end with semicolon, it doest detect the error, and doesnt add it on save)
 - Nice-to-have: Include option to load the pattern from a svg file.